Treating dental decay with Silver Diamine Fluoride

-Not all dentists offer SDF treatment because it was not part of the vast majority of practicing dentist’s education.
+Not all dentists offer SDF treatment because it was not part of most practicing dentists education.
 However, due to the safety and efficacy of the product, its use is increasing.
 Dr. Hawryluk Jr. feels that SDF stops cavities about 70% of the time on the first application.
-It’s stopping power increases for those cavities which he can fully access and undergo a second coating of SDF a few weeks later.
+Its “stopping power” increases for those cavities he can fully access and undergo a second coating of SDF a few weeks later.
 To assess for cavity arrestation, Dr. Hawryluk will test the hardness of the surface.
 After a second coating, a filling sometimes is applied over the area.
 Patients appreciate this conservative approach to dental treatment.

 SDF does not replace filling treatment in all instances, and there are some drawbacks.
 SDF will permanently stain decay and decalcifications.
 In other words, the arrested tooth decay will not appear white.
 SDF does not restore form or function.
-If a tooth is has a deep hole, a dental filling in place of (or in conjunction with) SDF treatment may be indicated to prevent further breakdown of the tooth and improve cleaning around it.
-Also, filling the tooth can prevent its fracture and food entrapment, which can lead to lesion reactivation.
-For example, caries arrested in a fissured groove (top part of back teeth) will still be a fissured groove, which is challenging to cleanse.
-Placing a filling/sealant over the arrested tooth groove is beneficial to cleanability and helps maintain the arrest of the lesion.
+If a tooth is has a deep hole, Dr. Hawryluk may recommend a dental filling in place of (or in conjunction with) SDF treatment to prevent further breakdown of the tooth and improve cleaning around it.
+Also, filling the tooth can prevent its fracture and food entrapment, leading to lesion reactivation.
+For example, caries arrested in a fissured groove (top part of back teeth) will still be a fissured groove- which is challenging to cleanse.
+Placing a filling/sealant over the arrested tooth groove is beneficial for cleanability and helps keep the cavity “arrested”.

-There are no eating or drinking requirements after application unless Dr. Hawryluk has applied SDF in conjunction with a professional fluoride application.
+After application, there are no eating or drinking requirements unless Dr. Hawryluk has applied SDF in conjunction with a professional fluoride application.
 The color change of the decay will occur over 24 hours.
 Often we will reevaluate and reapply the solution in 2-4 weeks, with another application six months later.
 Proper diet, hygiene, daily fluoride use will play a critical role in the success of this treatment.
-If successful, the affected areas should have a ‘matte black’ or charcoal briquette appearance.
-In radiographs, the lesion size should appear stable and may even look better due to the formation of ‘secondary dentin.
+The affected areas should have a “matte black” or “charcoal briquette” appearance if successful.
+In radiographs, the lesion size should appear stable and may even look better due to the formation of secondary dentin.
 The area should not be tender, and patients may experience a decreased sensitivity to cold.

-Please indicate on our patient questionnaire if you or your child have a silver allergy.
+St. Lawrence dentistry asks that you please indicate if your child has a silver allergy on our patient questionnaire.
 If the SDF comes into contact with inflamed tissue, it may cause a temporary burning sensation due to ammonia.
-If SDF gets on any of the oral tissues, they too will stain, and it will take about two weeks for a ‘henna-like tattoo’ mark to disappear.
+In addition, if SDF gets on any of the oral tissues, they too will stain, and it will take about two weeks for a “henna-like tattoo” mark to disappear.

 SDF can offer fantastic benefits and avoid invasive dentistry.
-If you would like to learn more about this beneficial treatment, please contact us to book a consultation.
+If you want to learn more about this beneficial treatment, please contact us to book a consultation.